kavehyzd/WP-DigikalaProductImporter/readme.md

 3. Enter the Digikala product ID (or multiple IDs for batch import).
 4. Configure the number of images to fetch.
 5. Import the products into WooCommerce with one click.

+## Development
+This plugin has been initially designed with the help of **Artificial Intelligence (AI)** and is currently under active development.
+We welcome contributions from developers, testers, and WooCommerce enthusiasts to help improve and expand its functionality.

+👉 If you would like to contribute, please fork the repository, submit pull requests, or share your ideas and feedback.

 ## Notes
 - This plugin is designed to simplify product management by integrating Digikala’s catalog into WooCommerce.